 f.
 PUN Resource Node represents the Settlement Point at the PUN interconnection to ERCOT.
 Only DAM Energy-Only Offers, DAM Energy Bids and PTP bids can be submitted and settled at a PUN Resource Node.

 g.
-Multiple Generation Resources can be mapped to the same Resource Node, i.e. offers from different Generation Resources can be settled at the same Settlement Point.
+Multiple Generation Resources and multiple ESRs can be mapped to the same Resource Node, i.e. offers from different Generation Resources and ESRs can be settled at the same Settlement Point.

 h.
-Generation Resource can only be mapped to one Resource Node, i.e. offers from the Generation Resources can only be settled at one Settlement Price.
+A Generation Resource can only be mapped to one Resource Node, i.e. offers from a Generation Resource can only be settled at one Settlement Price.
+Similarly, an ESR can only be mapped to one Resource Node, i.e. offers from an ESR can only be settled at one Settlement Price.

 i.
 The Resource Nodes for “single” Resources and for Resources that are a component of a CCP shall be identified prior to the identification of the PUN Resource Nodes.
 Once those Resource Nodes have been located, the PUN Resource Nodes shall be located for PUN Resources that are not co-located with an existing Resource Node.